robworth/patientview/README.md

 Repository Structure
 ====================

-- PatientView Parent: a parent module encompassing all modules in the project
+- **PatientView Parent**: a parent module encompassing all modules in the project
-- PatientView Common: a module for common code and resources, including a database schema definition
+- **PatientView Common**: a module for common code and resources, including a database schema definition
-- PatientView: a module for the PatientView web application
+- **PatientView**: a module for the PatientView web application
-- PatientView Monitoring: a module for a standalone monitoring executable JAR
+- **PatientView Monitoring**: a module for a standalone monitoring executable JAR
-- Radar: a module for the Renal Radar web application
+- **Radar**: a module for the Renal Radar web application

 Getting Started
 ===============